-Your vehicle may have a cigarette lighter and ashtray located on the console.
-The ashtray is removable and has a cupholder and liner underneath.
-To remove the ashtray, lift it up with the liner and pull it out.
-The rear ashtray is located behind a small door at the rear of the console.
+To remove the console ashtray, open the ashtray door, lift up on the ashtray and pull it out.

+If your vehicle is equipped with a center console, a rear ashtray may be located behind a small door at the rear of the console.
 Push on the right side of the door.
 The ashtray will then turn to the right for usage.
 You can only access the ashtray by pushing on the door's right side.
 To remove the ashtray, push down on the snuffer located in the middle of the ashtray and lift it out.
+Notice: Don't put papers or other flammable items into your ashtrays.
+Hot cigarettes or other smoking materials could ignite them, causing a damaging fire.